 This itinerary may be altered due to factors such as weather, tides, and group interest, with guides working within the parameters of safety, time, and area highlights.
 This standup paddleboard (SUP) trip will be boat assisted providing gear shuttle and safety support.

-- Inlet paddle to Gitga’at Longhouse
+- Afternoon paddle inlet paddle to Gitga’at Longhouse.

 Provided By Norm Hann Expeditions